 And I can’t help but think that with fabulous role models like Madonna, who celebrated her 60th birthday this year, getting older will become less something to be feared, and be seen more as the accumulation of experience, confidence and wisdom that it is.
 Particularly for women.
 After all, ageing is, in my book, quite different to getting older.
 The latter is simply the inevitable passing of the years, the former is what happens if you don’t take care of yourself as those years rumble by.
 After all, whoever heard of age-appropriate sunscreen, exercise and healthy eating?
 Just get on with living, have regular health checks, and ignore the numbers.
 And take a look at @wearewithit on Instagram.

 Hand in hand with the above will be the worldwide growth of this American movement with an acronym which stands for ‘Financial Independence, Retire Early’.
-Its followers aim to work hard in their 20s and 30s while maximising savings and investments with the goal of retiring early in order to then live a more fulfilling life rich in time if poor on so-thought luxuries.
-It even has its own lingo: there’s practising ‘lean FIRE’ (extreme frugality); ‘fat FIRE’ (maintaining a more typical standard of living while saving and investing); and ‘barista FIRE’ (working part time at Starbucks after retiring, for the company health insurance).
+Its followers aim to work hard in their 20s and 30s while maximising savings and investments with the goal of retiring early.
+The point being to live simply but to be fulfilled, rich in time, if poor on so-thought luxuries.
+It even has its own lingo.
+There’s practising ‘lean FIRE’ (extreme frugality).
+‘Fat FIRE’ (maintaining a more typical standard of living while saving and investing).
+And ‘Barista FIRE’ (working part time at Starbucks after retiring, for the company health insurance).

 Tied into all of this increasing sense of self, and confidence, will be an attitude of, if we exercise it’s because it makes us feel good, not to lose weight.
 Diets are out and #fitnotthin and #strongnotskinny are the hashtags to follow.
 The industries around nutrition, supplements, meditation and active wear will also boom.
 In 2010 the UK wellness and fitness market was worth £17.3 billion.
 By 2020 it’s estimated to be worth £22.8 billion. (statista.com)

 But ‘Influencers’ rated by volume of audience alone will will be displaced by ‘Influencers with Expertise’.
-Consumers are increasingly savvy as to who is actually saying something, voicing an opinion rather than just promoting a product or service because they’re paid to do so.
+Consumers are increasingly savvy as to who is actually voicing an opinion vs just promoting a product or service because they’re paid to do so.
 The idea of the carefully curated personal brand will also become a given.
 A person’s Social Media accounts are already the first place potential employers look to see who someone really is.
-But by 2020 our grown-up millennials will have decades of material from which to craft their ‘story’.
+But by 2020, our grown-up millennials will have decades of material from which to craft their ‘story’.
 For bigger brands, any disconnect between their IRL presence and the online experience will be viewed as deeply suspicious.
 Who can a consumer trust?